-This Report describes the District and any relevant zones therein including the improvements, budgets, parcels and assessments to be levied for fiscal year 2018/2019, as they existed at the time of the passage of the Resolution of Intention.
+This Report describes the District and any relevant zones therein including the improvements, budgets, parcels and assessments to be levied for fiscal year 2020/2021, as they existed at the time of the passage of the Resolution of Intention.
 Reference is hereby made to the Ventura County Assessor's maps for a detailed description of the lines and dimensions of parcels within the District.
 The undersigned respectfully submits the enclosed Report as directed by the Board of Directors.

-Dated this day of , 2018.
+Dated this 21st day of May, 2020.

-Willdan Financial Services Assessment Engineer On Behalf of the Conejo Recreation and Park District
+Willdan Financial Services Assessment Engineer On Behalf of the Conejo Recreation and Park District opechy ichard

-By:
+Bv:

-Susana Hernandez Project Manager, District Administration Services
+Susaha Hernandez Project Manager, District Administration Services